OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-If you haven’t head of Ella Woodward, where have you been?
-Here’s the low-down: after being diagnosed with postural tachycardia syndrome, Ella underwent a complete lifestyle change and now focuses solely on eating and creating whole, plant-based foods.
-On Deliciously Ella she features incredibly healthy versions of typically unhealthy dishes.
-She has her own app, two bestselling cookbooks and a deli in Central London.
+If you haven’t heard of Ella Mills, where have you been?
+Here’s the low-down: after being diagnosed with postural tachycardia syndrome, Ella underwent a complete lifestyle change and now focusses solely on eating and creating whole plant-based foods.
+On Deliciously Ella, she features incredibly healthy versions of typically unhealthy dishes.
+She also has an app, six bestselling cookbooks and a cafe in Central London.

 Irish-born Niamh Shields is a London-based food and travel blogger.
-She describes herself as a wanderer, and when she’s not wandering, she can be found in her kitchen or a restaurant or wine bar.
-Eat Like a Girl focuses on recipes, restaurant recommendations and food-based travel stories.
-Featuring plenty of gratuitous ‘food porn’ photos, Niamh’s posts are either her own recipes or those that she’s picked up on her travels.
+She describes herself as a wanderer, and when she’s not travelling, she’s often in her kitchen, a restaurant or a wine bar.
+Eat Like a Girl shares recipes, restaurant recommendations and food-based travel stories.
+With plenty of gratuitous “food porn” photos, Niamh’s posts are either her own recipes or those she’s picked up on her travels.

-Blogger Jeanne Horak-Druiff features food, photos and tales of faraway places on Cook Sister.
-She moved to London 18 years ago from South Africa and works in law alongside her blogging career.
+Blogger Jeanne Horak features food, photos and tales of faraway places on Cook Sister.
 As a freelance recipe developer and writer, Jeanne has spoken at blogging conferences, covering topics from the legal aspects of blogging to recipe writing and editing.
-Jeanne feels that the story of what she eats is the story of her life and that food and travel are the two things that she has been in love with since childhood.
+She says that the story of what she eats is the story of her life and that food and travel are the two things that she has been in love with since childhood.
 Cook Sister derived its name from the South African dish koeksister, a deep-fried, syrup-dipped pastry.

-Blogger Sarah Trivuncic describes herself as a ‘cake coveter and homeware hoarder’, and her site Maison Cupcake specialises in food, life and travel.
+Blogger Sarah Trivuncic describes herself as a “cake coveter and homeware hoarder” on her site Maison Cupcake, specialising in food, life and travel.
 In 2009, Sarah started blogging about making cupcakes, writing recipes and taking photos.
-When she finished her project she realised that she didn’t want to stop blogging, so she just kept going.
-She specialises in all types of baking, not just cupcakes.
-She is the author of Bake Me I’m Yours… Sweet Bitesize Bakes (2012) and the 2012 winner of the Best Tasty Blog at BritMums’ Brilliance in Blogging Awards.
+She specialises in all types of baking – not just cupcakes.
+She is the author of Bake Me I’m Yours… Sweet Bitesize Bakes (2012) and a previous winner of the Best Tasty Blog at BritMums’ Brilliance in Blogging Awards.